SwiftERM Hyper-personalisation for ecommerce email marketing

 1. Email marketing

 Email is one of the oldest forms of digital communication but remains extremely effective.
-Although consumers have grown somewhat jaded to email marketing due to marketers’ past and continued abuse of the medium, email remains one of the most effective means of communicating with your audience.
+Although consumers have grown somewhat jaded about email marketing due to marketers’ past and continued abuse of the medium, email remains one of the most effective means of communicating with your audience.
 This makes it an excellent starting place for marketing automation.

 Email functionality is one of the core components of what marketing automation vendors offer, and every decent platform should include features that allow you to send emails en mass to segmented audiences.
 More advanced platforms will send triggered emails after prospects take certain actions, such as filling out a form or downloading a piece of content.
 Marketers can also use these tools to create, edit, and embed forms on their website that they can use for lead generation and email outreach.